History, Global, & Political Studies at Taylor

-A whole-person education requires a deep knowledge of the world, and the History and Political Science programs at Taylor tie that textbook knowledge to current, real-world events and create a deeper understanding of history and culture.
+A whole-person education requires a deep knowledge of the world, and the History, Global, and Political Studies programs at Taylor tie that textbook knowledge to current, real-world events and create a deeper understanding of history and culture.

 Even at its most basic level, an understanding of past and current issues provides a foundation upon which other disciplines can be built.
 Literature, art, theatre, missions, sciences, economics, communication, and many more areas cannot effectively be studied or advanced without looking back on past failures and successes.

-Students who declare one of our History and Political Science majors are stepping forward to develop critical thinking, researching, speaking, and analyzing skills to continue the advancement of society.
+Students who declare one of our History, Global, and Political Studies majors are stepping forward to develop critical thinking, researching, speaking, and analyzing skills to continue the advancement of society.

-Taylor offers numerous courses that pertain to all disciplines within the history and political science fields, and there are also many opportunities to learn and grow outside of the classroom.
+Taylor offers numerous courses that pertain to all disciplines within the history, global, and political studies fields, and there are also many opportunities to learn and grow outside of the classroom.
 Some of these include:

 - Research Groups: Join department research groups and do firsthand research with your professors and colleagues on topics like human trafficking and surveys and polling.

-- American Enterprise Institute Council: Taylor’s branch of the American Enterprise Institute Council allows students to get involved in a national organization to make professional connections and participate in advanced research projects.
+- American Enterprise Institute Council: Taylor’s branch of the American Enterprise Institute Council allows students to get involved in a national organization, make professional connections, participate in advanced research projects, and promote political discussions across campus.

-- Internships: History and Political Science majors have interned at a wide variety of premier organizations, including the FBI and local, state, and national legislature.
+- Internships: History, Global, and Political Studies majors have interned at a wide variety of premier organizations, including the FBI and local, state, and national legislature.
 Find your career niche in areas like the government, missions, corporate or private businesses, or societal research companies.

-- Study Abroad: Taylor’s History and Political Science programs offer opportunities to study global history, economics, politics, and culture overseas.
+- Study Abroad: Taylor’s History, Global, and Political Studies programs offer opportunities to study global history, economics, politics, and culture overseas.
 Students interested in studying the Middle East can spend a semester at Jerusalem University.
 Other places to travel include Latin America, Spain, London, and more.
 Our students can also work stateside in the heart of Washington D.C. with Best Semester’s American Studies Program.

 Picking your major at Taylor may be easy; you’ve known what you wanted to do since the first grade.
 But, for students who aren’t sure, we’re here to help.
-Check out our variety of History and Political Science majors.
+Check out our variety of History, Global, and Political Studies majors.
 If you have a question, contact your Admissions Counselor.

 Learn about the world we live in by studying American and world history.
 You will have the opportunities to study a variety of time periods and focus on religious, regional, and political history.